 India: Addressing hypoxemia and childhood pneumonia

-Hypoxemia, a low blood oxygen condition, presents a major health risk in India.
-It is primarily driven by respiratory infections such as pneumonia and chronic diseases such as chronic obstructive pulmonary disease, asthma, and tuberculosis.
-To combat this, CHAI-affiliate, the William J. Clinton Foundation (WJCF), has been partnering with national and state governments to strengthen hypoxemia management and expand access to essential respiratory care resources since 2017.
+CHAI-affiliate, the William J. Clinton Foundation (WJCF), has been partnering with national and state governments in India to strengthen hypoxemia (low blood oxygen) management and expand access to essential respiratory care resources since 2017.

 Given pneumonia’s substantial impact (accounting for 17.5 percent) on under-5 mortality, WJCF has undertaken several targeted interventions through its pneumonia program.
 This support has streamlined drug and oxygen supply chains, resulting in a rise in pulse oximeter usage from 7 to 98 percent for U-5 children and an increase in oxygen administration to hypoxemic U-5 children from 55 to 95 percent between 2017 and 2022.
 Additionally, WJCF supported the national government in launching the “Social Awareness and Actions to Neutralize Pneumonia Successfully” (SAANS) campaign, which aims to raise awareness, mobilize communities for pneumonia protection and treatment, and strengthen public health systems, with the goal of reducing childhood pneumonia mortality to fewer than 3 deaths per 1,000 live births by 2025.

 Since 2020, WJCF has continued its efforts to support the states of Chhattisgarh, Madhya Pradesh, and Punjab, to build on pandemic infrastructure gains to establish a long-term respiratory care system.
-Our collaboration with the states focuses on developing relevant guidance documents, optimizing oxygen asset utilization and enhancing healthcare worker capacity for managing oxygen supplies and oxygen administration.
-This ongoing effort has led to 1) efficient resource allocation across 111 districts based on detailed mapping and cost-benefit assessments of oxygen sources, improved maintenance systems; 2) technical capacity building of over 7500 medical oxygen technicians and HCWs on use and management of oxygen supply and delivery systems; 3) improved routine monitoring of oxygen assets to optimize their usage.
-A senior official in one of the program states has commended WJCF’s strategic and technical, data-driven support in improving oxygen service delivery in the state.
+This ongoing effort has led to efficient resource allocation across 111 districts and over 7500 medical oxygen technicians and healthcare workers trained on the use and management of oxygen supply and delivery systems.

 South Africa: Expanding access to liquid oxygen